tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 **Staff (requires attunement by a spellcaster)**
 *T2*

-This staff has 6 charges.
-While holding this staff and casting a spell that restores Hit Points to a single target, you may use your reaction to spend a charge to add an extra 1d6 Hit Points of healing to the target of the spell.
+This staff has 7 charges.
+While holding this staff and casting a spell that restores Hit Points to a single target, you may use your reaction to spend a charge to add an extra 1d6 + your spellcasting ability modifier of Hit Points of healing to the target of the spell.

-While holding this staff and casting a spell that restores Hit Points to multiple targets, you may use your reaction to spend 2 charges to add an extra 1d4 Hit Points of healing to each target of that spell.
+While holding this staff and casting a spell that restores Hit Points to multiple targets, you may use your reaction to spend 2 charges to add an extra 1d4 + your spellcasting ability modifier of Hit Points of healing to each target of that spell.

-This staff regains 1d4+2 charges each dawn.
+This staff regains 1d6+1 charges each dawn.
 If the last charge is expended, roll a d20.
 One a 1, the staff disappears into motes of light, destroying it.

 ***